yulonglim/tp/docs/UserGuide.md

 * Items separated by `||` means only one of the partitioned items should be supplied.<br>
   e.g. `sort name||grade` can be used as either `sort name` or `sort grade`, but not `sort name grade`.

 * If a command accepts more than one parameter (i.e. word in `UPPER_CASE`), parameters can be in any order.
-However, this does not apply to parameter `INDEX`, which should always be specified before others.<br>
+However, this does not apply to the parameter `INDEX`, which should always be specified before others.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the **last** occurrence of the parameter will be taken.<br>